drghirlanda/alex/Manual.md

 To build and run a new experiment you create a dedicated folder, say, MyExperiment, and within it the following sufolders:

-- Design: This folder contains the files that specify experimental design, such as which stimuli to use, the structure of trials, and different treatments for subjects.
+- **Design**: This folder contains the files that specify experimental design, such as which stimuli to use, the structure of trials, and different treatments for subjects.
 See [Configuration files] below.

-- Materials: Here you have any image, sound, or text files you need for your experiment, including an Instructions.txt file for the initial instructions.
+- **Materials**: Here you have any image, sound, or text files you need for your experiment, including an Instructions.txt file for the initial instructions.

-- Data: This folder is created by alex if it is not found, and it holds the data collected during experiment runs.
+- **Data**: This folder is created by alex if it is not found, and it holds the data collected during experiment runs.